Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Maximum Increase.** A shield cannot increase your DR or DTs to be higher than 12.

-**Reloading with a Buckler.** You can reload a weapon with the Reload Property while holding a Buckler.
+**Actions with a Buckler.** You can reload a weapon with the Reload Property while holding a Buckler, and you can cast a spell while holding a Buckler even if your other hand is occupied.

 # Character Progression
 In Reckonfear, Associates progress through Milestones Leveling.
 When an Associate levels up the player can choose between gaining 4 points to distribute to their attributes (according to Point Buy rules), or gain 2 points and Competence in a new skill.
 Unspent points can be saved up for later levels.